 Everything You Need to Know About Delta Air Lines Baggage Fees

-As a major legacy carrier, with destinations literally all over the planet, Delta Air Lines keeps things pretty straightforward.
-On all flights, passengers are entitled to one free carry-on and a personal item (such as a briefcase, purse, or diaper bag).
-There’s no specific weight limit for carry-ons and personal items — which is definitely good news — though you'll need to make sure your carry-on fits within the airline's size limit.
+As a major legacy carrier with flights all over the world, Delta Air Lines keeps things fairly straightforward.
+Unlike with checked bags, there's no specific weight limit for carry-ons and personal items — which is good news — though you'll need to make sure your items fit within the airline's size limit.
 To avoid the airline's last-minute checked bag fees and hefty overweight penalties, come prepared.
 Here's how to avoid the crunch on your next Delta flight.

 Skymiles Medallion members, too, are always eligible for exemptions.